A good rule of thumb for determining

 value or interest that no one bothers to list them and nobody cares.
 Same

-thing if your sewing machines name does not come up in a Google search with
+thing if your later electric sewing machines name does not come up in a Google search with

 very little